SOPHIE WARDEN - 400m HURDLES

 Coach: Peter Warden/Caroline Warden

 This season Sophie wants to continue her hard work and improve her PB to around to 60 second mark.
-She wants to make the Final and medal at the Northern Championships in the 400m hurdles.
-She also aims to retain her county titles in the 400m hurdles and 400m.
-Competing in the British Athletes League for the first time in 2019, Sophie wants to place well in all her races and mix it with the best.
-Sophie also looks to make the BUCS indoor final of 400m and the BUCS outdoor final over 400m hurdles.
+She wants to at the Northern Championships in the 400m hurdles and make the BUCS 400M hurdles final in 2021.
+Competing in the British Athletes League for the first time in 2019, Sophie wants to continue to place well in all her races and mix it with the best.
+Sophie also wishes to compete abroad over the next season in as many competitions as she can.

 Ultimately, Sophie wants to earn her England or GB vest and represent her country in the 400m hurdles, or in the 400m/4x400m relay.
 Representing England/GB at an international competition has been a long-term goal of Sophie’s since she was very young and is one dream she is not willing to give up on.